TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

 4. Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?

+   The log file is overrided when a new node joins.
+This make it impossible to get a history of who joined the cluster.

 ### <a name="task-5"></a>Task 5: Generate a new load balancer configuration when membership changes